-Before the individual event competition, Miller made a distressed called to her mother, who reminded her of all the work she had done.
+Before the individual event competition, Miller made a distressed call to her mother, who reminded her of all the work she had done.

-Returning to the passion that had fueled her drive through grueling practices and debilitating injuries helped her reach the ultimate goal, and Miller emphasized having fun in Brandon and at similar appearances at the Interbay YMCA in South Tampa and the Bob Sierra YMCA in Carrollwood.
+Returning to the passion that had fueled her drive through grueling practices and debilitating injuries helped her reach the ultimate goal.

 And she implored them not to set limits on themselves.

 "There's always going to be someone telling you what you can't do," Miller said.
 "You're too short or too tall, you're too small or too big.
 Your job is to figure out how you can succeed."

 Miller bored through that process after her Olympic career ended, saying her world turned upside-down as she moved from practicing 40 hours a week to sitting on the couch and eating a lot of unhealthy snacks.